stared/cv-resume/pm_cv_full.md

 # Seminars and talks

+	* Which state are related via linear optics?
+		* Quantum Information Seminar, Faculty of Physics, University of Warsaw
+		* 5 Jun 2014, Warsaw, Poland

 	* Software for Scientists and introduction to Version Control (with Git)
 		* https://gist.github.com/stared/9130888
 		* 21 Feb 2014, ICFO, Castelldefels, Spain